Math Humor

 Question: How many professors does it take to screw in a light bulb?

-Answer: One: with eight research students, two programmers, three post-docs and a secretary to help him.
+Answer: One, plus eight research students, two programmers, three post-docs, and a secretary to help him.

 * * *